 (b) be a United States or Canadian citizen or national, or be a permanent resident of the United States or Canada; and

-- reside in New York State by October, 2014
+- have resided in New York State by October, 2014.